The Impact of Giving

 St. John’s College is famously rigorous, with a workload that makes immense demands of students—intellectually, emotionally, and socially.

 Students can expect to encounter stress, but they will also find an improving array of health and wellness services that are focused on their complete well-being.
-The newly remodeled and holistically integrated Student Health and Wellness Center in Annapolis is one example of the college’s commitment to broader, more supportive care.
+The recently remodeled and holistically integrated Student Health and Wellness Center in Annapolis is one example of the college’s commitment to broader, more supportive care.

 At the Student Health and Wellness Center, Annapolis students can access primary medical services and free counseling, attend wellness workshops, and find resources for managing stress—all in one central location.